top youth environmental issues

 This warming trend has unleashed more frequent and intense weather events, from wildfires in Australia and California to severe floods in Europe and South Asia.
 According to UNICEF, nearly 1 billion children globally are at “extremely high risk” of the impacts of climate change, including health threats, displacement, and loss of education.

-Young people are increasingly vocal about these issues because they stand to inherit a world where the environmental consequences of previous generations’ actions are more severe.
+Young people are increasingly vocal about these issues because they are inheriting a world where the environmental consequences of previous generations’ actions are more severe.

 For instance, rising sea levels and worsening storms directly threaten communities in low-lying nations like the Maldives and Bangladesh, home to millions of young people.